-A Building Permit is not required for decks, stairs or landings where the walking surface and any required firewalls are less than 30 inches above grade.
+A Building Permit is not required for decks, stairs or landings where the walking surface is less than 30 inches above grade.
 All other deck and/or stair projects require the submittal of a Building Permit Application.

 Read the FAQ.

 It is recommended that you visit or contact Planning staff at the Planning Information Center (PIC) early in the planning of your project.
 The PIC is located at 1660 Mission Street, 1st floor or may be reached by phone at (415) 558-6377 or via email at firstname.lastname@example.org.

 We also recommend you contact the Department of Building Inspection (DBI) at (415) 558-6088, or at 1660 Mission Street 1st floor Public Information Counter, to confirm its requirements before submitting a Building Permit Application.

 New decks and stairs are regulated by Section 136 of the San Francisco Planning Code.
 To maintain the character and purpose of distinct areas in San Francisco, the City's geography has been divided into distinct zoning use districts (view these zoning use districts on the San Francisco Zoning Map and Section 201 of the Planning Code).
 For each activity or use of land in any given zoning district, the Code states if that activity or use is either: Permitted; Conditional; or Not Permitted.
 Therefore knowing the zoning district of your property will help you identify what specific limits may apply to your project and which application materials you will need to submit.

 You can find the zoning use district and height limits of your property from our San Francisco Property Information Map by entering your address or Assessor's Lot and Block number and click the "Zoning" tab.
 Once you know the zoning use district of your property, you can reference our useful handout, "Summarizing San Francisco's Residential Zoning District Controls," which summarizes regulations and Code controls for projects in residential districts.

 Other Things To Consider